TritonDataCenter/node-cmdutil/README.md

 If not, it throws the error.
 It would be better to propagate it in a way that could be handled, but there's not a great way to do this from this context, and it's uncommon that people intend to handle other errors on stdout anyway.

+## confirm(args, callback)

+`confirm(args, callback)` emits a message to stdout, waits for the user to input a single byte (in raw mode, if it's a TTY), and invokes `callback` with a boolean value indicating whether the confirmation was either "y" or "Y" (for "yes").
+Any other response (including end-of-stream or a blank line) is considered false.

+The only supported argument inside `args` is:

+* `message`: the message to print to stdout (verbatim)

+`callback` is invoked as `callback(result)`.  `result` is a boolean indicating whether the user input was affirmative.
+There are no operational errors for this function.
+Callers are expected to handle errors on stdin if desired.

+This function uses stdin and stdout directly, so callers should take care to avoid using it in contexts where that's not appropriate (e.g., in a program that reads data on stdin or produces formatted data on stdout).
+The behavior is undefined if stdin has already emitted 'end' when this function is called.

 # Contributions